Last updated on April 16th, 2025 at 12:16 pm

 #5 – When You Arrive, Find out the Hours for Dolly’s Chasing Rainbows Museum and Home-on-Wheels Tour Bus

-I was super excited for both of these experiences, especially since we live in an RV.
+When we went, I was super excited to tour what used to be known as Dolly’s Chasing Rainbows Museum and Home-on-Wheels Tour Bus.
+Especially since we lived in an RV.
 I really wanted to see the rig Dolly spent time living out of.

-My logic was, they are both at the front of the park, so they would be excellent sites to visit at the very end of a long day, right before we headed out.
-This, however, ended up being lousy logic because, at least on the day we were there, they both closed an hour before the park closing time.
+My logic was that this experience was at the front of the park, so it would be excellent to visit right before we headed out at the end of a long day.
+This, however, ended up being lousy logic because, at least on the day we were there, both closed an hour before the park’s closing time.

 #6 – Budget Tip – Don’t Miss Out On The Fun Time Trolley